OpenSuSE Man Pages

 history()

-required argument list:
+with the required argument list:

-H_SETSIZE, int size
+H_SETSIZE , int size

 Set size of history to size elements.